AgoraIO/agora_doc_source/en-US/markdown/agora-chat/agora-chat-send-receive-messages.md

 ### Recall a message

 Users can recall a sent message within a certain time period.
 The default time limit is two minutes.
-To extend the time limit, contact sales-us@agora.io.
-The maximum time limit is seven days.
+To change the time limit, contact sales-us@agora.io.
+You can extend the time limit up to seven days.

 ```java
 ChatClient.getInstance().chatManager().recallMessage(message);